SoFluffyOS/fluda/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Convention

+### Coding
+Please read through [Effective Dart](https://dart.dev/guides/language/effective-dart/style) to write consistent, robust, fast code.

-## Commit convention
+### Commit

-When you commit, please follow the convention from the below website https://www.conventionalcommits.org/
+When you commit, please follow the convention from the below website: https://www.conventionalcommits.org/

 ## Pull Request Process